Field ReferenceReceipt Exceptions

 Receipt Exceptions

-Receipt exceptions surface on the actionable inbox whenever a receiving action looks off.
-They target the Receiving audience by default (Admins also see them).
+Receipt exceptions surface in the Inbox whenever a receiving action looks off.
+They are routed to the Receiving role by default; Admins also see them.

 Kinds